 I’ve always wanted to be able to support all kind of text on my Symbian bible.
-The problem is this: the Unicode support for Symbian is very limited, and even non existent for some languages.
-Few weeks ago someone asked me if I can make Symbian bible to support Malayalam bible (using Malayalam script of course).
-Malayalam writing system was only supported recently by major operating systems (such as Windows XP and OS X Leopard), and Symbian haven’t support it yet (and even if it supports it, the support will only be activated to phones on certain sales area).
+The problem is this: the Unicode support for Symbian is very limited and even non-existent for some languages.
+A few weeks ago someone asked me if I can make Symbian bible to support Malayalam bible (using Malayalam script of course).
+Malayalam writing system was only supported recently by major operating systems (such as Windows XP and OS X Leopard), and Symbian haven’t supported it yet (and even if it supports it, the support will only be activated to phones on certain sales area).

-I know that there are several Unicode layout library, such as Pango, Qt or ICU.
+I know that there are several Unicode layout libraries, such as Pango, Qt or ICU.
 All of them are too big for me to understand and port to Symbian.
-So my solution was to use the freetype library and harfbuzz font shaping.
+So my solution was to use the FreeType library and harfbuzz font shaping.
 After using those two libraries on Symbian, I think now I can understand Unicode.
-Here is my quick guide to understand Unicode, from having a data and a font, to displaying the data with that font.
+Here is my quick guide to understanding Unicode, from having a data and a font, to displaying the data with that font.

-First thing that you need to understand is: Unicode defines list of characters for many languages of the world.
+The first thing that you need to understand is: Unicode defines a list of characters for many languages of the world.

 Second to note is there are over 100 thousand characters defined in the Unicode.
 We need to store this efficiently.

-Ideally to represent the data in memory, you will use 4 bytes representation because 1 or 2 bytes will not be enough to hold all the 100 thousands characters.
-Practically most people will not use the whole 100 thousands characters on a document or in an application, and storing everything in 4 bytes will waste a lot space.
+Ideally, to represent the data in memory, you will use 4 bytes representation because 1 or 2 bytes will not be enough to hold all the 100 thousand characters.
+Practically most people will not use the whole 100 thousand characters on a document or in an application, and storing everything in 4 bytes will waste a lot of space.
 To solve that (and to add another problem), different Unicode encodings are created.
 There are several encodings 7-bit (UTF7), 8-bit (UTF8), and 16-bit Little Endian/Small Endian encodings.

 Third thing to understand is: Unicode encoding creates a new problem.

-As you can see from the previous explanation: if we have a string 4 x 16 bits, the length of the character may not be 4, it could be 2, 3, or 4, it depends on the data.
-You will need to use special functions to do string manipulation such as accessing character number x, or finding the length of a string.
+As you can see from the previous explanation: if we have a string of 4 x 16 bits, the length of the character may not be 4, it could be 2, 3, or 4, it depends on the data.
+You will need to use special functions to do string manipulation such as accessing character at index x or finding the length of a string.
 Different operating system uses different encoding for Unicode, so you need to know what encoding you are using.

 You can’t just paint each character and hope that the result will be fine.
 If you have character “A” as the first character, and a COMBINING GRAVE character as the second character, on display you will only see one “character” (actually it is one grapheme).
 You also need to note that several algorithms should understand this logical ordering, for example, when you try to reverse a string, some character combinations must be kept intact.